Asghar Khan: Later life

 He further advocated for reducing the national defence budget and said, "The criminal misuse of Pakistan's natural resources has cost Pakistan dearly.
 We must have a close look at our defence expenditure."
 Khan was openly critical of the country's nuclear program, remarking that it had "endangered Pakistan's very survival," while the Pakistan Army's spokesperson Maj.
 Gen. Athar Abbas was present in the audience.

-After the Killing of Osama bin Laden in Asghar Khan's hometown of Abbottabad in 2011, Khan told Newsweek Pakistan, "I was surprised.
+After the Killing of Osama bin Laden in Asghar Khan's hometown of Abbottabad in 2011, he told Newsweek Pakistan, "I was surprised.
 I don't think anyone knew about it, but they should have known.
 Here was this man living inside the cantonment and not a soul had a clue.
 Arabs in the middle of Abbottabad!
 Yet, no one knew for five or six years.
 The level of incompetence is fantastic."
-A year later, when Newsline asked him about the incident, Khan replied, "That was a very odd thing that happened, odd that nobody knew about it.
+A year later, when Newsline asked him about the incident, he replied, "That was a very odd thing that happened, odd that nobody knew about it.
 I wonder what is taking the commission [investigating the incident] so long.
 And what of Memogate?
 I don't understand what's going on."

 On 20 October 2011, at the launch ceremony for Imran Khan's book, Pakistan: A Personal History, Asghar Khan took the podium and stated:

 "In the last over 60 years, India has never attacked Pakistan, as it can't afford it.
 Indians know well, if Pakistan is destroyed, they will be the next target, It was made our problem that one day India would invade us.
 But we did so four times and the first attack was on Kashmir, where Maharaja was not prepared to accede to India for he wanted to join Pakistan and waited for this for 21 days...Indian forces came to East Pakistan when people were being slaughtered there.
 Moreover, again at Kargil, Indian never mounted an assault."